Skip to main content

 • replayability

-The game has been widely criticized for its lack of replayability, with many reviewers noting that it offers a short, linear experience that can be completed in about 90 minutes.
-While some players appreciate the narrative and emotional depth, they agree that there is little incentive to replay it, making it feel more like a one-time experience akin to watching a movie.
-Overall, the consensus is that if you're seeking a game with high replay value, this title may not meet your expectations.
+The game has been widely criticized for its lack of replayability, with many reviewers noting that it offers a short, linear experience lasting about 90 minutes to 2 hours, and is primarily story-driven.
+Most players agree that once completed, there is little incentive to replay, as the narrative does not change and there are no significant choices to explore.
+While some appreciate the emotional impact and storytelling, they acknowledge that it functions more like a one-time experience akin to watching a movie rather than a game with substantial replay value.

 • “An experience unlike any other 'walking simulator.'
 It's short and infinitely replayable.”